edgelesssys/contrast/docs/docs/howto/vault.md

 ```

 Vault's TCP listener is configured to use the certificate provisioned by the initializer.
-Below is the relevant excerpt from the configuration file.
+Below is the relevant excerpt from the example configuration file, denoted there as `VAULT_CONFIG`.

 ```hcl
 listener "tcp" {